The Well-Tended Life

 She’d been making up stories her entire life but didn’t try to write professionally until she was a teenager to help feed her family.
 Her first submissions to a magazine were published and she eventually became well known all over the world.

-This is Hodgson Burnett’s life story, told in lyrical prose evoking some of the same magic of her own stories.
+This is Hodgson Burnett’s life story, told in lyrical pr

-Interested in learning more about my journal process?
+Interested in learning more about my life-tending journal process?

 Click Here for Your Free Life-Tending Journal Template